splunk/public-o11y-docs/synthetics/test-config/synth-alerts.rst

 #.
 Add recipients.
 #.
 Select :guilabel:`Activate`.

-Your detector is now set up to check for failed tests every minute and to send an alert based on your settings in :guilabel:`Alert details`.
+Your detector is now set up to check for failed test runs every minute and to send an alert based on your settings in :guilabel:`Alert details`.

 .. _synth-detector-setup: